gowrishankar99/trafalgar_landing_page/README.md

 - Components - Contains all nav Components
 - Constants - Contains all hardcoded data in the webpage

+## Note - This is still a development build
+## For Production build follow the steps
+- npm run build
+- npm serve

 ### About
 In case of any queries please react out to **gowrishankarvm99@gmail.com**